 4 It is important to mention that in Brazil, laws and regulations are interpreted according to their hierarchy.
 In this sense, Law 12,249 ranks hierarchically higher than Resolution 4,263, Instruction CVM 569 and Deliberation 22.
 From a practical standpoint, considering that Resolution 4,263 and Instruction CVM 569 are administrative regulations, both should have the same hierarchy rank.
 Notwithstanding, from a theoretical perspective, the CVM is subject to the CMN; thus, one could conclude that Resolution 4,263 should rank higher than Instruction CVM 569.
 Finally, Deliberation 22 was issued by ANBIMA, and thus ranks inferior to Law 12,249, Resolution 4,263 and Instruction CVM 569 in the legal hierarchy.

-5 It is important to mention that Article 3, Paragraph 1 of Instruction CVM 569 sets forth the provisions of the DIE to the investor, and the execution of the adhesion term can be done electronically.
+5 It is important to mention that Article 3, Paragraph 1 of Instruction CVM 569 sets forth the provisions of the essential information document (EID) to the investor, and the execution of the adhesion term can be done electronically.

 6 The CNJP is a register all entities are required to be entered in prior to commencing their activities.